MillerLabFTW/LaserCutter-Microwell-Ablation/README.md

 ### Acknowledgements

-3D printing by CO2 laser ablation was first demonstrated by:

 The initial influence for using a laser cutter to ablate conical microwells comes from Roger Kamm's group at MIT:

 Tu, Ting-Yuan, et al. "Rapid prototyping of concave microwells for the formation of 3D multicellular cancer aggregates for drug screening."
 Advanced healthcare materials 3.4 (2014): 609-616.